Timmmm/timmmm.github.io/curl-vulnerabilities-rust/index.md

        sodipodi:role="line">Would Rust have prevented the bug?</tspan></text>
 </svg>

 The remaining bugs are logic errors of some kind or another.
-There are definitely several of the sort "we should have checked thing, but didn't" that Rust definitely couldn't help with.
+There are definitely several of the sort "we should have checked thing, but didn't" that Rust couldn't help with.
 But there are also a decent number of [other](https://curl.haxx.se/CVE-2014-3620.patch) [bugs](https://curl.haxx.se/curl-content-disposition.patch) that come from cURL doing ad-hoc inline character-by-character parsing of just about everything, whereas in Rust you would probably use a [library to fully parse things](https://github.com/servo/rust-url).
 I've generously counted these as `No` in my tally but I suspect they would be less likely with Rust.

 ## Conclusion